YangParky/BASeg/README.md

    ```

 3. Data preparation
-   - Download related datasets ([ADE20K](http://groups.csail.mit.edu/vision/datasets/ADE20K/), [Cityscapes](https://www.cityscapes-dataset.com/), [CamVid](https://github.com/lih627/CamVid)) and symlink the paths to them as follows (you can alternatively modify the relevant paths specified in folder `config`):

-   - To boost the slow speed of the training, you're supposed to prepare the boundary ground truth from [here](https://drive.google.com/drive/folders/1wihXt4chb8Tq5lvPCtT1HXkDqWcyCyoc?usp=sharing).
+   - Download related datasets ([ADE20K](http://groups.csail.mit.edu/vision/datasets/ADE20K/), [Cityscapes](https://www.cityscapes-dataset.com/), [CamVid](https://github.com/lih627/CamVid)) and symlink the paths to them as follows (you can alternatively modify the relevant paths specified in folder `config`).
+To boost the slow speed of the training, you're supposed to prepare the boundary ground truth from [here](https://drive.google.com/drive/folders/1wihXt4chb8Tq5lvPCtT1HXkDqWcyCyoc?usp=sharing).
    - The directory structure is the standard layout for the torchvision
      ```
      /Dataset/